liesnikov/extensible-elaborator/paper/main.md

 Once the occurs-check returns and if it was successful, we apply the inverted closure to the right-hand side of the equality.

 By splitting up the rules into individual, simple solvers we can compartmentalise the complexity of the unifier, making sure that each rule is as decoupled from the others as possible.
-This does not deteriorate the properties of the system but does not help to guarantee them either.
+This does not deteriorate the properties of the system but does not help to enforce them either.
 We talk more about the challenge of proving correctness in Section @sec:limitations.

 [^unbound-link]: [hackage.haskell.org/package/unbound-generics-0.4.3](https://hackage.haskell.org/package/unbound-generics-0.4.3)